provoostkris/xilinx_zynq/README.md

 ### [Blink a LED](/blink_a_led)
 A test run of the board.
 The blink_a_led design uses the ZYNQ IP with the following components enabled:
- -Ethernet
+- Ethernet
- -SD card
+- SD card
- -UART
- -DDR
+- UART
+- DDR
 The vitis project files and source code are added, when this is deployed to the board it will simply blink the LED next to the GPIO header.

 ### [Ethernet](/ethernet)
 A test run of the board.
 The Ethernet design uses the ZYNQ IP with the following components enabled:
- -Ethernet
+- Ethernet
- -SD card
+- SD card
- -UART
- -DDR
+- UART
+- DDR

 ### [Data Transfers](data_transfers)
 The data_transfers design uses the ZYNQ IP with the following components enabled:
- -Ethernet
+- Ethernet
- -SD card
+- SD card
- -UART
- -DDR
+- UART
+- DDR
-Additionally in the PL there is addition of the following components -Central DMA controller
+Additionally in the PL there is addition of the following components
- -smartconnect
+- Central DMA controller
+- Smartconnect
 The purpose is to have a reference hardware to test DMA transfers

 ### [Memories](/memories)
 The memories design uses the ZYNQ IP with the following components enabled:
- -Ethernet
+- Ethernet
- -SD card
+- SD card
- -UART
- -DDR
+- UART
+- DDR
-Additionally in the PL there is addition of the following components -BRAM
+Additionally in the PL there is addition of the following components
+- BRAM
- -JTAG master
+- JTAG master
- -smartconnect
+- Smartconnect
- -reset controller
+- reset controller
 The purpose is to have a reference hardware to test access to the memories (RAM and BRAM)

 ### [HDMI](/hdmi)